Community healthcare

 Are you trying to access home care services for yourself or a loved one?

-The Foundation works closely with Island Health’s Community Health Services team to identify what is needed and to explore opportunities to best support the hundreds of local individuals receiving care at home.
+The Foundation works closely with Island Health and other community partners to identify what is needed and to explore opportunities to best support the hundreds of local individuals receiving care at home.